kgrewee/roobie/README.md

 npm i roobie --save
 ```

-### Or pull this repository

-Pull this GitHub repository.
-Import our dist files from `dist/` in your local repository instead of the `node_modules/` directory.

-### Minified with external themes (Recommended)
+### Option 1: Minified with external themes (Recommended)
-It is recommended to copy the `dist/themes/` directory to your local project to persist themes through npm installs, instead of including the node modules.
-The node module theme files are included here for transparency.
+It is recommended to copy the `dist/themes/` directory to your local project to persist themes through npm installs, instead of including the .css files in the `node_modules/roobie/dist/themes` directory.
+The node modules theme files are included here for transparency.
 #### HTML
 ```html
 <head>